rafaelfl/detector-contract/README.md

 ## 🎉 How to use

-After having the service running, you can access it through the following endpoints (Swagger pending):
+After having the service running, you can access it through the following endpoints ([Swagger](https://swagger.io/) documentation page can be accessed through the browser using http://localhost:3000/api-docs):

 Endpoints:
 - POST `http://localhost:3000/api/v1/scan`